Beacon Heights Church of the Brethren

 SECTION IV: GUIDELINES FOR REPORTING SUSPECTED ABUSE

-The person observing or receiving disclosure of suspected abuse will contact a member of the pastoral team, board chair, staff relations committee chair, education commission chair, or Director of Christian Education to report the observation or disclosure immediately.
+Besides contacting DCS (Department of Child Services) or law enforcement, the individual should contact a member of the pastoral team, the board chair, the staff relations committee chair, the education commission chair, or the Director of Christian Education to report the concern of suspected child abuse immediately.
 After having made the report, the person should not discuss it with anyone other than proper authorities.
 Appropriate investigation and action will be taken according to established guidelines.

 SECTION V: RESPONDING TO ALLEGATIONS

-The church will take seriously all accusations of abuse or sexual misconduct.
-The investigation of all allegations will begin within 10 days and will be documented in writing
+A. The church will take seriously all accusations of abuse or sexual misconduct.
+The investigation of all allegations will begin as soon as possible but no later than within 10 days and will be documented in writing.

-Those who may receive an allegation are the pastoral team, the church board chair, staff relations committee chair, education commission chair, or the Director of Christian Education.
-The allegation will then be investigated by the trained designee.
+B. Those who may receive an allegation are the pastoral team, the church board chair, the staff relations committee chair, the education commission chair, or the Director of Christian Education.
+The trained designee will then investigate the allegation.

-The pastoral team will designate a spokesperson for the congregation in dealing with any allegations of abuse or sexual misconduct.
-If a member of the pastoral team isnot available or is the accused, the chair of the church board will be the designated spokesperson.
+F. The pastoral team will designate a spokesperson for the congregation in dealing with any allegations of abuse or sexual misconduct.
+If a member of the pastoral team is not available or is the accused, the chair of the church board will be the designated spokesperson.